nf-osi/nf-osi-research.github.io/README.md

-# research
+# Research
 This repository hosts the source code for the analyses powering Distill website

-# Access github pages: nf-osi.github.io/research
+# Access github pages:
+nf-osi.github.io/research